 All about Italy

 Few countries have more to offer than Italy, and few cities have more to offer than the capital, Rome, which with its Colosseum, Vatican City, Trevi Fountain, Spanish Steps and Pantheon has some of the most famous tourist attractions in the world.
-The entire historic centre is a UNESCO World Heritage Site and you can spend weeks here without being bored for even a moment.
+The entire historic center is a UNESCO World Heritage Site and you can spend weeks here without being bored for even a moment.

 Florence is the capital of the Tuscany region and is the perfect base from which to explore this beautiful wine region.
 Of course, the city itself also has lots to offer, including a magnificent cathedral and some of Italy’s finest museums.
 It does help that many of the most famous Renaissance artists were born in or near Florence.